zama-ai/concrete-core/concrete-core/docs/how_to/testing_backends.md

 # How to test your backend

-Once you've implemented your backend, the first thing you need to do is to test it.
+Once you've implemented your backend, you're ready to test it.
 The `concrete-core-test` crate has been developed for this purpose.
 It relies on the `concrete-core-fixture` crate, that implements generic functions to sample and test engines.

 Let's continue with our GPU backend example.
 We now have a `GpuEngine` that implements a conversion engine for LWE ciphertext vectors from the CPU to the GPU, and back.
 For this engine, we can easily check that the ciphertext copied back from the GPU is identical to the original one on the CPU.
-However, for more complex engines like the keyswitch, the bootstrap, etc., we need to make sure that the amount of noise introduced by the operation corresponds to what's expected, i.e. that it matches the noise formula implemented in the `concrete-npe` crate.
+However, for more complex engines like the keyswitch, bootstrap, etc., we need to make sure that the amount of noise introduced by the operation corresponds to what's expected, i.e. that it matches the noise formula implemented in the `concrete-npe` crate.
 For the sake of this tutorial, let us continue with the simple conversion engines that copy data back and forth between the CPU and the